nicsuzor/wikijuris/ausip/patent-infringement.markdown

 There can also be implied licences, for example a purchaser's right to use a patented product, or a purchaser's right to repair a patented product.
 Such uses will not breach the patent.

-Compulsory licences also exist under the //Act//.
+Compulsory licences also exist under the _Act_.
 A court application is required to evoke compulsory licenses.
 These arise where a patentee has failed to exploit the patent in the patent territory. [^AUTOREPLACEDss1332135and144ENDREPLACE]
 [^AUTOREPLACEDss1332135and144ENDREPLACE]: ss 133(2), 135 and 144